 This seemingly simple interview question may not be as easy as it sounds.
-Here are some tips for nailing the 'tell me about yourself' answer.
+Here are some tips for delivering the perfect “Tell me about yourself” answer.

-“Tell me about yourself.”
-It's often the hardest question to answer on a job interview, which can come as a surprise.
+“Tell me about yourself” — it's often the hardest question to answer during a job interview, which can come as a surprise.
 After all, if there is one subject we should be confident answering questions about, it's ourselves, right?
-However, the vague nature of the question leaves job seekers wondering what exactly to say about themselves – and if there are right and wrong "tell me about yourself" interview answers.
+However, the vague nature of the question leaves job seekers wondering what exactly to say about themselves — and if there are right and wrong "Tell me about yourself" interview answers.

 Tips to nail the "Tell me about yourself" answer

-It's good to prepare for how to answer “Tell me about yourself,” but you don't need to over prepare.
-Here are some tips for answering the question with ease.
+It's good to prepare for how to answer “Tell me about yourself,” but you don't need to overdo it.
+Here are some tips for answering this question with ease.

 Be prepared to answer it

-You only get maybe five minutes to come up with a “Tell me about yourself” answer, but spending one or two coming up with something to say is wasted time.
+You only get so much time to answer the “Tell me about yourself” question, so spending one or two minutes coming up with something to say is wasted time.
 It also showcases nerves and the fact that you didn't prepare for the interview.
-Have a variety of go-to jumping off points to start from when asked this question so you're not caught off guard.
+Have a variety of go-to points to start from when asked this question so you're not caught off guard.

 Why do companies ask the “Tell me about yourself” question?
 Because they want to know who you are beyond your job history.
 They also want to know that you are a good fit for their company culture.
-Having a few starting points is good, but you should also be ready to adapt based on the interview.
-You also want to be ready to answer questions about your response, rather than simply recite a canned answer.
+Having a few starting points is good, but you should be ready to adapt based on the interview, rather than simply reciting a canned answer.
+You also want to be ready to answer questions about your response.

 Don't regurgitate your resume

 Ideally, everyone involved in the interview has had time to review your resume.
-If they haven't, they can when you are not in the room.
 In your “Tell me about yourself” answer, tell them something about yourself that a resume can't.
-While it's fine to start with something along the lines of, “As you saw from my resume, a career in sales has always been my goal” or “My resume probably raises some questions about what makes me qualified for this position, since my whole career to date has been in IT, but…” This allows you to put stories to the words on the paper and later, your resume is a reminder of the vibrant person they met.
+While it's fine to start with something along the lines of, “As you saw on my resume, a career in sales has always been my goal” or “My resume probably raises some questions about what makes me qualified for this position, since my whole career to date has been in IT, but…” This allows you to put stories to the words on the paper, and later your resume will become a reminder of the vibrant person they met.

-Use stories to sell the employer on what they'll gain by hiring you
+Use stories to show the employer what they'll gain by hiring you

 Consider the role and company culture

 Knowing a bit about the job, the company, and even the people you are meeting can go a long way when crafting your response to the "Tell me about yourself" interview question.
 Social media can help you decode the company culture and learn more about your potential future colleagues.
-Perhaps the hiring manager was a member of the same fraternity or you both share an active interest in boating.
+Perhaps the hiring manager was a member of the same honors society as you or you both share an active interest in boating.
 This helps the people interviewing you realize you are more than a job candidate, and it also speaks to your ability to fit into the workplace quickly.

 Use examples that illustrate your work style